weytho/AttackTree/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The implementation is launched from the 'ATMAGI.py' file in 'src/at_magi' folder.
+'res' folder is used to store resources of the project (such as .json and .txt file).
+Once launched the GUI display its main window with all its components.
+Python requirements can be found in 'requirements.txt' file.

-_For more examples, please refer to the [Documentation](https://github.com/weytho/AttackTree/blob/main/documentation.pdf)_
+_For more detailled information, please refer to the [Documentation](https://github.com/weytho/AttackTree/blob/main/documentation.pdf)_

 <p align="right">(<a href="#top">back to top</a>)</p>